 Practicum I-V

 Each of the five Practicum courses consists of a minimum of 44 days of external clinical placement.
 In addition, over the 2-year long programme, students will be required to pass a minimum of 30 days of in-house supervised clinical activities with the Psychological Service Unit.
 Through the on-site clinical placements, students will have the opportunity to learn and work under the direct supervision of experienced clinical psychologists who are providing services in different settings such as public hospitals, social services agencies, and government departments.
 They will gain practical experience in working with a variety of client groups with different problems across the life span.
 The training includes supervised practice in assessment, case formulation, and various forms of intervention.
 Involvement in case conferences, workshops, seminars, or projects within the placement settings may also form part of the training.
 Students will learn the professional ethics, service contexts and rules in different settings, and acquire knowledge and skills to work effectively in different teams or organizational structures.

 (Assessment: 100% practicum)

-MORE ABOUT PRACTICUM

-The basic training of any clinical psychologist must involve the passing of three core competencies: clinical knowledge, clinical practice, and clinical research.

-Clinical practice training is undertaken in two parallel routes, one is through the Psychology Department's own Psychological Services Unit (PSU) in which the trainees are supervised by our clinical staff to work with actual clients; the other is through clinical placements offered by the Honorary Clinical Supervisors practising in the field.

-Currently, HKU has over 180 Honorary Clinical Supervisors offering one-on-one clinical training in over 60 sites.
-All our Supervisors are working as clinical psychologists on site, including public general or psychiatric hospitals, specialist clinics, government-run or funded welfare service units, correctional institutions and other law enforcement offices, university counselling centres, etc., that provide a wide variety of direct clinical psychology services.

-In addition, most of the practicum sites have been accredited by the Division of Clinical Psychology, HKPS, which ensures the quality of the clinical supervision. (http://www.dcp.hkps.org.hk).
+MORE ABOUT PRACTICUM The basic training of clinical psychologists encompasses three core competencies: clinical knowledge, clinical practice and clinical research.
+Clinical practice training is undertaken via two parallel routes.
+The first is through the Psychology Department's own Psychological Services Unit (PSU), where trainees are supervised by clinical staff to work with actual clients.
+The second is through clinical placements offered by Honorary Clinical Supervisors practising in the field.
+HKU currently has over 180 Honorary Clinical Supervisors offering one-on-one clinical training at over 60 sites.
+All of these supervisors work as clinical psychologists providing a wide variety of direct clinical psychology services on site, including at public general or psychiatric hospitals, in specialist clinics, government-run or -funded welfare service units, correctional institutions and other law enforcement offices, and at university counselling centres.
+In addition, most of the practicum sites have been accredited by the Hong Kong Psychological Society's Division of Clinical Psychology, which ensures the quality of the clinical supervision (https://hkps-dcp.org.hk).

-PSYCHOLOGICAL SERVICES UNIT (PSU)

-The PSU was established in 1988.
-It serves both as an outpatient service unit and a training facility for trainees in clinical psychology and educational psychology.
-This in-house clinic aims at providing a platform for trainees to practise as well as to integrate and apply their knowledge and skills in a non-evaluative environment while providing psychological services to the general public.
-It provides valuable opportunities for trainees to a) follow through a case from inception to termination, b) handle cases independently including administrative work assessment and treatment, and c) learn from each other through the buddy system and clinical supervision.
+PSYCHOLOGICAL SERVICES UNIT (PSU) The PSU was established in 1988.
+It serves as both a community service clinic and a training facility for trainees in clinical psychology and educational psychology.
+The aim of this in-house clinic is to provide a platform for trainees to practise and to integrate and apply their knowledge and skills in a non-evaluative environment while providing psychological services to the general public.
+It provides valuable opportunities for trainees to: a) follow a case from inception to termination (trainees also have an opportunity to run psycho-educational or treatment groups for clients; b) handle assessment or treatment cases and conduct group sessions independently, including administrative work training; c) learn from one another through the buddy system and clinical supervision; and d) promote the psychological well-being of the public through mass media platforms.
+Our platforms include: